Whistleblower Protection: The False Claims Act (FCA)

 If you file a qui tam lawsuit, and the government is able to recover money because of the information that you provided, you are eligible for a financial award.
 To be clear, you must provide unique, independent information that can be used by federal prosecutors.
 Your award can between 15 percent and 30 percent of the total money collected from the defendant.
 There are many different factors that will go into determining the specific percentage that a whistleblower is awarded.

 What Legal Protections Do Whistleblower Have Under the FCA?

 Employers are legally prohibited from taking any type of adverse action against an employee who engaged in whistleblowing behavior under the False Claims Act.
 This means that an employee cannot be terminated, demoted, denied an opportunity or mistreated in any other way on the grounds that they made a protected disclosure.
 If your rights have been violated, you are entitled to reinstatement and compensation for the full value of your damages, potentially including double back pay.

 Contact Our Office Today

 At Pike & Lustig, LLP, our Florida employment law attorneys have extensive experience handling whistleblower cases.
 To learn more about what we can do for you, please contact us today to set up your no-cost case evaluation.
-We have offices in West Palm Beach and Miami, and we both employers and employees throughout Southeast Florida, including in Homestead, Fort Lauderdale and Coral Springs.
+We have offices in West Palm Beach, Wellington and Miami, and we both employers and employees throughout Southeast Florida, including in Homestead, Fort Lauderdale and Coral Springs.